-If you are planning to change the original color of your wooden flooring you can do this by either staining, or some other type of treatment but using a stain or dye is the most popular method.
-However, the color you see on the samples at the store and the color of the stain in the container is not necessarily the exact color that will come as result.
-In addition, having all the planks already colored may look a lot more differently than what you have imagined, so be sure to always test the stain on a small and hidden area first and then continue staining if you like the outcome.
+If you are planning to change the original colour of your wooden flooring you can do this by either staining or some other type of treatment but using a stain or dye is the most popular method.
+However, the colour you see on the samples at the store and the colour of the stain in the container is not necessarily the exact colour that will come as a result.
+In addition, having all the planks already coloured may look a lot different than what you have imagined, so be sure to always test the stain on a small and hidden area first and then continue staining if you like the outcome.

 Discover the truth behind the buzz about wood flooring in interior design.
 Explore the genuine reasons why wood flooring garners adoration from design experts and enthusiasts alike.